tum-esi/common-coding-conventions/Readme.md

 ### Leave code cleaner than you found it.
-We all have seen bad code.
-We all have written bad code.
-Code gets messy by itself.
+We all have seen bad code, we all have written bad code.
+Code tends to get messy by itself.
-Therefore, do not complain about bad code but improve it, right now.
-If you don't do it, probably no one will.
+Therefore, do not only complain about bad code but improve it if you know how.
+If *you* don't care to do it, why should anyone else?